jbak17/babyname/README.md

 # Canvas
 To demonstrate the use of the Canvas HTML element I created a simple display (bubbles.ts) that has black bubbles on a white background.
+The canvas display was written in typeScript.

 ## Backend
 Play for Scala is used as the application framework.